gonzalocasas/arduino-uno-dragino-lorawan/README.md

 ## Code

-We're finaly ready to start coding on our Arduino UNO:
+We're finally ready to start coding on our Arduino UNO:

 - Connect the Arduino to your computer using the USB cable
 - Select your Arduino board: go to `Tools` -> `Board: ...` and select the one matching your board, e.g. `Arduino/Genuino Uno`.